SyncfusionExamples/blazor-dynamic-form/README.md

 # blazor-dynamic-form
-Blazor dynamic form builder with EditForm and data annotation validation using Syncfusion compoenets.
+Blazor dynamic form builder with EditForm and data annotation validation using Syncfusion components.

 ## Project pre-requisites
 Make sure that you have the compatible versions of Visual Studio Code and .NET Core SDK 3.1.2 or above version in your machine before starting to work on this project.